Integration guide for wallets

 Connect wallet to demo app

 Step 2: User can now sign and fetch their decrypted ERC-7984 confidential token balance.
 Balances are stored as ciphertext handles.
-To display a user’s balance, read the balance handle from your token and perform user decryption with an EIP-712-authorised session in the wallet.
+To display a user’s balance, read the balance handle from your token and perform user decryptionarrow-up-right with an EIP-712-authorised session in the wallet.
 Ensure the token grants ACL permission to the user before decrypting.

 Sign user decryption request